NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.object_info/Tutorial/object_info.tutorial.md

 # END NEW
 ```

+### Step 3.5.2: Remove import
-> 📝**Note:** We removed the import from object_info_model as it no longer will be used.
+Remove the import from object_info_model as it's no longer will be used:

 ```python
 # REMOVE
 from .object_info_model import ObjInfoModel
 ```

+### Step 3.5.3: Remove reference
-As we removed the import from `object_info_model.py`, we will also remove its' reference in the init method and replace it with the `viewport_scene`:
+As you removed the import from `object_info_model.py`, remove its' reference in the init method and replace it with the `viewport_scene`:

 ```python